 (I) KNOWLEDGE objectives - To Know:

-a) the role of the discipline in the field of economic disciplines both in Italy and all over the world;
+a) the role of the discipline within the Accounting and Economic disciplines;

-(II) KNOW-HOW – To acquire the following abilities:
+(II) KNOW-HOW objectives – To acquire the following abilities:

-a) application of Zappa’s e Amaduzzi’s systems to single operations (simple skill);
+a) to exercise double-entry records related to single operations (simple skill);

-c) to isolate, for each operation, the data useful for determining Income and Equity (simple skill for autonomous judgements);
+d) Knowing how to circumscribe, for each operation, the data useful for accounting records (simple skill fostering autonomous judgements);

-a) to Know how to apply the systems for interpreting managerial facts in different company contexts (learning ability).
+h) to Know how to apply the double-entry method in accounting professional contexts (Learning ability).

 (III) TO BE – To develop:

-(IV) By achieving the above listed objectives, the Module pursues the following expertises: - to observe the company’s dynamics within the wider environmental system;
+(IV) COMPETENCES - By achieving the above listed objectives, the Module pursues the following expertises:

-- to observe corporate operational phenomena and processes in a unified perspective;
+- to interpret Income and Equity in a basic technical accounting perspective;